-- 6.14 Policy 2 applies to development proposals affecting the piggery building or the site of the piggery building within each plot of land as at 1983.
+6.14 Policy GAL/2 applies to development proposals affecting the piggery building or the site of the piggery building within each plot of land as at 1983.
 Maps 1 and 2 show the sites of the original piggeries and dwelling houses as at 1983.
 The intention of the policy is to allow one additional dwelling for each of the original houses as at the 1983 baseline.
+Restricting the

-Restricting the development to the site of the piggery will help to maintain the pattern of building on the Land Settlement, comprising a house (with outbuildings (which may include a new dwelling) surrounded by open land separating each holding. - 6.15 Due to the limited capacity of the single tracked unadopted roads in the Land Settlement, limited provision of community infrastructure within the NP area and the importance of retaining the special character of the Land Settlement, it is necessary to manage the level of growth that can come forward within the NP area during the plan period.
-Policy 2 therefore specifically stipulates that there can be no more than one additional dwelling (including any annexes that have been built) per each original house as at the 1983 baselines.
+- development to the site of the piggery will help to maintain the pattern of building on the Land Settlement, comprising a house (with outbuildings (which may include a new dwelling) surrounded by open land separating each holding.
+Prior to commencement, applicants will be required, by condition, to demolish any existing piggery building or associated hard standing surface which is not incorporated into the development proposal. - 6.15 Due to the limited capacity of the single tracked unadopted roads in the Land Settlement, limited provision of community infrastructure within the NP area and the importance of retaining the special character of the Land Settlement, it is necessary to manage the level of growth that can come forward within the NP area during the plan period.
+Policy GAL/2 therefore specifically stipulates that there can be no more than one additional dwelling (including any annexes that have been built) per each original house as at the 1983 baselines.